-Today's rustic wedding of Janae and WIll does a great job in showcasing what is so beautiful about the Pacific Northwest.
-The lush green surroundings and easy natural beauty of Fort Warden State Park, on the water in Port Townsend, was perfectly paired with Janae and Will's organic, and slightly vintage wedding look.
-From Janae's baby's breath bouquet to their relaxed portrait session out on the beach, this wedding has got me aching to head to the coast!
+Today’s rustic wedding of Janae and Will does a great job in showcasing what is so beautiful about the Pacific Northwest.
+The lush green surroundings and easy natural beauty of Fort Warden State Park, on the water in Port Townsend, was perfectly paired with Janae and Will’s organic, and slightly vintage wedding look.
+From Janae’s baby’s breath bouquet to their relaxed portrait session out on the beach, this Washington wedding has got me aching to head to the coast!

 Washington wedding at Fort Warden State Park in Port Townsend, photo by Lindsay Borden Photography via JunebugWeddings.com